Fashion

 Unlike mini dresses, knee-length dresses are more acceptable at a black tie wedding.
 But there are some guidelines that may be worth taking note of before you find ‘the one’.
 It's best to keep to a style that sits below your knee, or more of a midi.
 Instead of casual flowy silhouettes you may see at a summer brunch, go for a slinky cami style, one with structure or a style that looks so premium in way of detail.
 And to avoid a knee-length style looking dated, think wisely about your shoe choice – a heeled mule, sandal or slingback should elevate (quite literally) the shorter dress style worn among the gowns and tuxedos.

-Check out the best summer wedding guest dresses, autumn wedding guest dresses and winter wedding guest dresses while you're here.
+Check out the best spring wedding guest dresses, autumn wedding guest dresses and winter wedding guest dresses while you're here.